F*** a fake friend, where your real friends at?

 The integrity of your eCommerce brand is what builds customer trust and customer trust directly translates into sales in the long run.

-When fake reviews are allowed to show up on eCommerce sites, one entrepreneur may gain some sales but it hurts the entire ecosystem of honest entrepreneurs everywhere.
+When fake reviews are allowed to show up on store fronts, an entrepreneur may gain some sales but it hurts the entire ecosystem of honest entrepreneurs everywhere.

 Our mission at Fera is to empower all entrepreneurs, especially the small ones, to grow and succeed; the live long and prosper.
 When merchants use fake reviews on their site it causes those entrepreneurs to suffer.